crypto-org-chain/chain-docs/docs/modules/staking-state.md

 ### Nonce

-The nonce is the of transactions that have the witness of the staking address, which includes:
+The nonce is the number of transactions that have the witness of the staking address, which includes:

 - `WithdrawTx`
 - `UnbondTx`